The difference a day makes: Mary Moffat’s journal 1819-1820

 3. Pages 1 to 26

 3.1 The first part of the document is 26 pages long and is a fair copy with few mistakes and just an occasional crossing out.
 It contains a number of internal dates, all within the period of the voyage to South Africa.
 Its opening half page is addressed to ‘My dear Parents’, is in a letter format and has Mary Moffat’s signature at its end.
-Its first page is shown in the JPEG here.
+Its first page is shown in the photograph here.

 3.2 After this introductory paragraph, it continues with the heading dated 23 May 1820 from Latakoo.
 However, what follows beneath it is dated ‘1819 On Tuesday the 7th September’.
 On subsequent pages there are additional dates, these too falling within the period of the voyage.
 The document is clearly indicated as ‘a journal’, while its opening half page combination of letter and introduction belies this by showing it was written up after arrival in South Africa.